pomkos/portfolio/README.md

 # Portfolio
 Collection of finished and "finished" projects to demo in a shiny new webgui using streamlit.
+These include:

+* [x] Protein calculator
+* [x] Venmo requests calculator
+* [ ] Covid dashboard (WIP)

 # How to Run